 - 1. The original complaint shall contain the following parts in the order listed: (a) statement of facts necessary to the understanding of the complaint, stated accurately and fairly; (b) argument containing the contentions of the party/parties and reasons therefore; (c) a short conclusion stating the relief sought. - 2.
 The text of every document including any appendix shall appear in 12 point or larger type (pica type, 10 pitch if typewritten).
 Footnotes shall appear in 9 point or larger type (elite type, 12 pitch if typewritten).
 Documents may not be reduced or typeface condensed to increase content of document.
 Photographically reduced documents shall not be considered and shall be returned to the sender.
 Every document shall be produced on opaque paper 8-1/2 by 11 inches, or A/4, double-spaced with three-fourths (3/4) inch margin on all sides and shall be stapled or bound at the upper left hand corner.
 Documents may be printed on one side of the page only. - 3.
 The complaint and response shall not exceed ten (10) pages with five (5) optional pages of support documentation, and the reply to the response shall not exceed five (5) pages and no additional documentation will accepted.
 Each page shall be numbered sequentially as part of the total page limit (for example, page one of ten, page two of ten).
 Requests to exceed these page limits, or otherwise provide additional supporting documents, will be denied.
 Exclusive of page limitations, a single cover page must contain from the top of the page: (a) the district number; (b) the name, address, e-mail address and fax number of the complaining party; (c) name, address, e-mail address and fax number of the party/parties complained of; (d) election date; and, (e) election results including vote tabulation. - 4.
 At the close of the document submitted, the original signature of the party submitting the document shall appear directly below the following statement: "I hereby agree that the decision of the International Board of Directors shall be final and binding."
+In addition, each page of the document shall be initialed by the submitting party.
+Further, in the event the complaint is filed by electronic means, the complainant must include a statement certifying that the documents submitted by electronic means are a true and correct copy of the original.

-In addition, each page of the document shall be initialed by the submitting party. - 5.
-The Legal Division shall not accept for consideration any document that is not in compliance with these guidelines but shall return it indicating to the party any failure to comply.
+5. The Legal Division shall not accept for consideration any document that is not in compliance with these guidelines but shall return it indicating to the party any failure to comply.
 The document, however, shall be deemed timely filed provided that a proper document is substituted promptly.
 The International Board of Directors, through the Constitution and By-Laws Committee, may refuse to consider any resubmitted document not filed in accordance with these guidelines.
 The International Board of Directors shall not be required to consider any complaint, response to said complaint, or reply to the response, which is not received in accordance with the above stated procedures or requirements.
 By filing a complaint, response or reply, the parties to the complaint agree to submit the matter for consideration by the International Board of Directors and further agree to abide by any and all decisions of said Board.
 The decision of the International Board of Directors shall be final and binding.

-F. District Governors-Elect Seminar
+F. District Governor-Elect Seminar